jim-time/Compiler-Principles-Lab/README.md

 ## What's the "c--" grammer
 Well,it can be considered as a grammer that is cutted from "c" grammer.

-Since I am a new comer, I don't konw how to well describe my project.

-Any advise would be appreciated :)
+> Any advise would be appreciated :)